alejandroEsc/kubernetes_petset/README.md

 ####2-2) Using SSD persistent disk as PV

-As I said before, when you use the persistent volume, you cannot choose the volume type, filesystem.
+As I said before, when you use the persistent volume, you cannot choose the volume type.
 There is a way to modify volume type
 You should refer this link.(https://github.com/kubernetes/kubernetes/issues/23525)

 After do this, you can just create petset cluster.
 Even though modifying the code , you cannot choose the volume type.
 It is just updated default volume type.

 Otherwise when you want to use SSD persistent disks as PV, you should create SSD disks in advance.
 (Cassandra recommend to use SSD)